 WHAT IS THE SHEPHERD’S CENTER?

 The Shepherd’s Center of Richmond (TSCOR) is not a place or a building.
 It is a non-profit, service and education organization for people around 50 and over who participate in programs of mutual interest and help their neighbors through volunteer service.
-Founded by Bob Seiler and incorporated in 1984, TSCOR is a successful and inspiring model of just how resourceful a group of older men and women can be in making Richmond a more caring community for older people.
+Founded by Bob Seiler and incorporated in March of 1984, TSCOR is a successful and inspiring model of just how resourceful a group of older men and women can be in making Richmond a more caring community for older people.

 Please scroll down to see all that we offer!